-Thankfully there are better options that help fully automate the accounts receivable process and remove the above-mentioned challenges.
-Today business owners have the option to evaluate sophisticated accounting software, like numberz, that automatically generates and delivers invoices to customers.
+Thankfully, better options help fully automate the accounts receivable process and remove the above-mentioned challenges.
+Today business owners have the option to evaluate sophisticated accounting software, like Chargebee Receivables, that automates the entire AR cycle.

 Benefits of AR automation

-If you want to rid yourself of the headaches of manual AR processes, get started with Chargebee today to start building a stronger and more efficient accounting process.
+If you want to get rid of the headaches of manual AR processes, get started with Chargebee Receivables today to start building a stronger and more efficient accounting process.